 So you did a sweet trick, but your team lost and now your friends won’t call you ever again – thanks Bill.

 Reason #3: Upload Studio is a Piece of Junk

 Where do I even start?
 For being a software company, Microsoft really struggled with this one.
 Upload studio is slow, ugly, counter-intuitive, and doesn’t have a lot of functionality unless you’re looking to be featured on public broadcast local television channels at 3:30am.
 All you can do is add some hideous themes, do voice-overs (that is, if you can even find your mic), and trim your 5 minute long clips.
 Lol.

 Not only are the features for editing terrible, but the process for uploading a video is like trying to eat the ice cream at a Chinese buffet after your food baby is in it’s 3rd trimester of pregnancy.
 Unless you have a super fast wired connection and your clip is under 5 seconds, you’re going to be sitting there soul-searching, or possibly reading the entirety of Moby Dick before your clip is even done process.
 And then, you have to wait for it to actually upload.

-Reason 4: Xbox records all the clips you don’t want it to.
+Reason #4 – Xbox always records the clips you never want